bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Viewport Scale</h4>

-To control how a website is scaled on a mobile device, and how users can continue to scale a website, use the minimum-scale, maximum-scale, initial-scale, and user-scalable properties.
+<p>To control how a website is scaled on a mobile device, and how users can continue
+to scale a website, use the minimum-scale, maximum-scale, initial-scale, and user-scalable properties.</p>

-The initial-scale of a website should be set to 1 as this defines the ratio between the device height, while in a portrait orientation, and the viewport size.
+<p>The initial-scale of a website should be set to 1 as this defines the
+ratio between the device height, while in a portrait orientation, and the viewport size.
 Should a device be in landscape mode this would be the ratio between the device width and the viewport size.
-Values for initial-scale should always be a positive integer between 0 and 10.
+Values for initial-scale should always be a positive integer between 0 and 10.</p>

 ```
  1  <meta name="viewport" content="initial-scale=2">